 1. Watch for the SBA’s PPP (Round 2) Announcement and apply.
 We expect this to happen any day and you should be ready.
 If you already have applied, your application will receive priority, but reach out to your SBA Approved lenders and make sure your paperwork is in order now.

-2. Contact your lender and ask about alternative SBA Loans such as a 7a Loan, a favored small business financing option, or 504 Loan, which is made available through Certified Development Companies (CDCs).
+2. Contact your lender and ask about alternative SBA Loans.
+Ask about loans such as a 7a Loan, a favored small business financing option, or 504 Loan, which is made available through Certified Development Companies (CDCs).

 3. Ask your lender about non-SBA traditional loans.
 There are terrific local lenders who work hard to structure favorable terms, fees and requirements.
 With local, community-based banks and credit unions, you’re likely to get the best interest rates in the current pandemic environment.